igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Systems that support communicating address grouping in address/mask notation to other systems SHOULD communicate such grouping in canonical address/prefix-mask notation, if possible.
-This would ensure compatibility with systems that do not support address/mask configurations, if all configured address groupings are proper CIDR prefixes.
+This ensures compatibility with systems that do not support address/mask notation, if all configured address groupings are proper CIDR prefixes.

-Address groupings that cannot be expressed using address/prefix-mask notation MAY be comminicated using Scoped Mask/Value ({{scoped}}) notation, as long as the PFX_LEN (semantic prefix scope) has been configured via external means (i.e. not automatically derived from the MASK bitmap by the system itself).
+Address groupings that cannot be expressed using address/prefix-length notation MAY be communicated using Scoped Mask/Value ({{scoped}}) notation, as long as the PFX_LEN (semantic prefix scope) has been configured via external means (i.e. PFX_LEN SHOULD NOT be automatically derived from the MASK bitmap by the system itself).

 Security Considerations    {#security}
 =======================

-This document only specifies IPv6 address grouping notation and its meaning and does not intend to specify when matching based on bit substrings is applicable or appropriate.
+This document only defines textual representation for IPv6 address groupings.
+It does not intend to recommend when assigning semantics to specific bit ranges and matching based on bit substrings is applicable or appropriate.

-IP addresses can be spoofed or attacker-controlled.
+IP addresses can be spoofed or be attacker-controlled.
 This is especially true of IPv6 addresses differing only in less-significant bits and belonging to different administrative domains.
 When used in policies applied to incoming traffic, the MASK part of the address/mask notation SHOULD have as many set bits as the semantics of the policy would allow.

-Operators wishing to assign semantics to bit subscrings in addresses should be aware that these semantics may be guessable or leaked outside the organization.
+Operators wishing to assign semantics to bit ranges should be aware that these semantics may be guessable or leaked outside the organization.
 Hence, there is a risk of privacy/information leakage.

 Address Utilization Considerations  {#utilization}